Buckra: In the Caribbean

-Bakra and Backra are translated as (white) slave master.
-In Jamaica, the written form and educated pronunciation is as buckra; in folk pronunciation rather as backra similar to the source word mbakara.
+Bakra and Backra are translated as (white) enslaver.
+In Jamaica, the written form and educated pronunciation is "buckra"; in folk pronunciation, "backra" similar to the source "mbakara".

-In Sranan Tongo, a creole language in the former Dutch colony Suriname, the usual spelling is Bakra, originally referring to the white slave owner on a plantation, or a white master in general.
-Nowadays, it primarily refers to a Dutch white person, but may also mean a white person in general.
+In Sranan Tongo, a creole language in the former Dutch colony Suriname, the term occurs as bakra, originally referring to the white slave-owner on a plantation, or a white master in general.
+Nowadays, it primarily refers to a Dutch white person but may also generally mean a white person.

 Also in Guyana, the original meaning was white plantation owner, later a white person, or even an important non-white.

 Poor buckras

-Barbados has a history of colonization and slavery too.
+Barbados has a history of colonization and slavery, too.
 From the 1630s, when Barbados had become an English colony, large numbers of poor indentured Irish people were brought to Barbados to work on sugar plantations.
-Other whites, such as military prisoners, widows and orphans, brought to plantation-owners to work in the fields were shipped to the Caribbean, effectively as poorly paid and treated servants, not to be mistaken for slaves.
-They were meant to supplement the African slaves.
+Other whites, such as military prisoners, widows, and orphans, brought to plantation owners to work in the fields were shipped to the Caribbean, effectively as poorly paid and treated servants and workers.
 In Barbados, these endogamous poor, white-skinned people were also called "poor backras" or "buckras".

 Use in the United States

-In the second half of the 17th century, tens of thousands of indentured settlers of Barbados migrated to the other colonies when they did not secure the little piece of land they were supposed to get after expiration of their contract.
+In the second half of the 17th century, tens of thousands of indentured settlers of Barbados migrated to the other colonies when they did not receive the property that they were indentured to earn.
 Many moved on to the North American mainland.
-South Carolina in particular was founded by settlers from Barbados who brought many enslaved Africans with them.
+South Carolina, particularly, was founded by settlers from Barbados who brought many enslaved Africans with them.
 These slaves spoke an English-based Creole language that later became known as Gullah.
-This Creole was allowed to develop due to the fact that enslaved Africans in coastal South Carolina had limited contact with Whites or Blacks from other areas of the South.
+This Creole developed because enslaved Africans in coastal South Carolina had limited contact with Whites or Blacks from other areas of the South.
 This Creole is still spoken today by descendants of the Gullah people in the South Carolina and Georgia low-country region.

-Today, "buckra" is still used in the Southeast United States by the Gullah people, referring to white people.
-It refers especially to the poor, although the buckras were, in the eyes of the black slaves, the rich class in former times:
+Today, "buckra" is still used in the Southeast United States by descendants of slaves, most notably the Gullah people, referring to white people.
+It refers especially to the poor, although the buckras were, in the eyes of the enslaved black people, the wealthy class in former times:

 "De nigger was de right arm of de buckra class.
 The buckra was de horn of plenty for de nigger.
 Both suffer in consequence of freedom."...(Moses Lyles, a former slave in South Carolina, speaking in the 1930s).
-As clearly noted in this 1916 publication, there was also the white trash level of buckra, referred to by both Southern races as "poor buckras"...locally pronounced "po' buckras".
+As noted in this 1916 publication, there was also the poor white level of buckra, referred to by both Southern races as "poor buckras"...locally pronounced "po' buckras".